-To build a productive, sustainable and equitable business environment, investors in New Zealand's capital markets need to be confident that the markets are well-regulated and that they have the right information in order to make their investment decisions.
+To improve outcomes for all New Zealanders, improve productivity, grow the economy and enable private enterprise, investors in New Zealand's capital markets need to be confident that the markets are well-regulated and that they have the right information in order to make their investment decisions.

-The Panel and the Code play a key role by ensuring that investors in publicly listed and widely held companies are provided with appropriate and timely information to make informed decisions about a change in the control of those companies.
+The Panel and the Code play a key role by ensuring that investors in publicly listed and widely held companies are provided with appropriate and timely information to make informed decisions about changes in the control of those companies.
 The integrity of New Zealand's capital markets is supported by robust regulatory systems, the ethical standards of market participants, and by the agencies that regulate them.
 Key regulators in New Zealand's capital markets are the Financial Markets Authority, NZX RegCo Limited, the Commerce Commission and the Takeovers Panel.
 Each has a different focus and purpose, and they all contribute to supporting the integrity of the markets so that investors can be confident that regulated transactions occur in an appropriate and transparent fashion.

 Through its role as a regulator in the capital markets, the Panel contributes to the Government's high-level economic goal of building a productive, sustainable and equitable economy.
+"THROUGH ITS ROLE AS A REGULATOR IN THE CAPITAL MARKETS, THE PANEL CONTRIBUTES TO THE GOVERNMENT'S HIGH-LEVEL ECONOMIC GOAL OF BUILDING A PRODUCTIVE, SUSTAINABLE AND EQUITABLE ECONOMY."